John T. Morgan: Reconstruction era

-After the war ended, Morgan tried briefly to be a farmer, but he failed in the endeavor.
-He resumed his law practice in Selma, Alabama, and he soon became the affluent legal representative for widely-loathed railroad companies.
-By 1867, purportedly enraged by the sight of formerly enslaved persons serving as policemen and state legislators, Morgan began to play a highly public role against the Republican Reconstruction.
-He toured throughout the American South giving race-baiting speeches and urging fellow Southerners to refuse all compromise with Reconstruction.
+After the war ended, Morgan resumed his law practice in Selma, Alabama.
+He became the affluent legal representative for the widely-loathed railroad companies.
+By 1867, angered by formerly enslaved persons serving as state legislators, Morgan began to play a highly public role against the Republican Reconstruction.

+Soon after, Morgan toured throughout the American South giving race-baiting speeches and urging fellow Southerners to refuse all compromise with Reconstruction.
 Aligning himself with the Bourbon Democrats and employing their electoral strategy, Morgan wrote numerous newspaper editorials urging white Alabama voters to "redeem" their state from Republican control and to unite against African-Americans for "self-preservation."